Modern Topic Modeling in Python

-Topic modeling uncovers hidden topics in large document collections.
-Traditional methods such as latent Dirichlet allocation rely on word frequency and treat text as a bag of words, often missing deeper context and meaning.
+Topic modeling uncovers hidden themes in large document collections.
+Traditional methods such as Latent Dirichlet Allocation (LDA) rely on word frequency and treat text as a bag of words, which often misses deeper context and meaning.
+BERTopic takes a different approach, combining transformer embeddings, clustering, and a class-based TF-IDF (c-TF-IDF) weighting to capture the semantic relationships between documents and produce more meaningful, context-aware topics.
+This article explains how modern topic modeling in Python works with BERTopic and walks through a step-by-step implementation.

-What is Burtopic?
+What is BERTopic?

-BERTopic is a modular topic modeling framework that treats topic discovery as a pipeline of independent but connected steps.
-It integrates deep learning and classical natural language processing techniques to produce coherent and explainable topics.
+BERTopic is a modular topic modeling framework that treats topic discovery as a pipeline of independent but connected steps, combining deep learning with classical natural language processing to produce coherent, explainable topics.
+The core idea is to transform documents into semantic embeddings, cluster them by similarity, and then extract representative words for each cluster.

 Key components of the BERTopic pipeline